thunderbird/thunderbird-website/docs/holiday-calendars.md

 which should return a model instance.

 Additionally, we have the actual ics generation script itself: `build_calendar.py`.
-This script is called from `build-site.py` which passes in a provider and dict of locales. build calendar then uses those parameters to pull from the provider (which formats and returns the models) and saves the ics files.
+This script is called from `build-site.py` which passes in a provider and dict of locales. `build_calendar.py` then uses those parameters to pull from the provider (which formats and returns the models) and saves the ics files.
 It also updates the calendars.json file meant to be used as a reference for each valid calendar file.